 - More than 50% of victims globally are children.
-We need to understand who those victims are and why they are victims in order to effectuate better prevention strategies.
+We need to better understand who those victims are and why they are victims in order to effectuate better prevention strategies.

 - National Human Trafficking Hotline/Resource Center

 - National Center for Missing and Exploited Children

 - The Trafficking Victim’s Protection Act